What to do if you’re the victim of stolen identity

 Consider a credit freeze

 Unlike a fraud alert, a credit freeze means potential creditors can’t get your report.
 There is no cost to place a freeze, for any state.

 Keep in mind, the freeze also applies for legitimate credit checks you may need.
 If you needed a credit report because you were applying for a loan, a potential job, renting an apartment, etc., you would need to call each credit bureau and have them lift the freeze temporarily.

 Order your credit reports

 One of your rights when you place a credit freeze is to receive a copy of your credit report.
 Make sure to ask each company to show only the last four digits of your Social Security number on your report.
-This provides an additional level of security and minimizes the risk of your Social being snagged.
+This provides an additional level of security and minimizes the risk of your Social Security number being snagged.

 If your credit report reviews specific accounts that have been targeted, contact that business.
 Ask to speak to someone in the fraud department and then follow up the conversation with something in writing.